wordpress-mobile/GutenbergKit/README.md

 ### GutenbergKit

-A Swift package with native wrappers for the Gutenberg editor.
+Swift and Kotlin packages with native wrappers for the Gutenberg editor.

 ### Demo